scribe-org/Scribe-Data/docs/source/_static/CONTRIBUTING.rst

     * The `General <https://matrix.to/#/!yQJjLmluvlkWttNhKo:matrix.org?via=matrix.org>`_ and `Data <https://matrix.to/#/#ScribeData:matrix.org>`_ channels would be great places to start!
     * Feel free to introduce yourself and tell us what your interests are if you're comfortable :)
 * Read through this contributing guide for all the information you need to contribute
-* Look into issues marked `good first issue label <https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`_ and the `Projects board <https://github.com/orgs/scribe-org/projects/1>`_ to get a better understanding of what you can work on
+* Look into issues marked `good first issue <https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`_ and the `Projects board <https://github.com/orgs/scribe-org/projects/1>`_ to get a better understanding of what you can work on
 * Check out our `public designs on Figma <https://www.figma.com/file/c8945w2iyoPYVhsqW7vRn6/scribe_public_designs?type=design&node-id=405-464&mode=design&t=E3ccS9Z8MDVSizQ4-0>`_ to understand Scribe's goals and direction
 * Consider joining our `bi-weekly developer sync <https://etherpad.wikimedia.org/p/scribe-dev-sync>`_!